acropup/acropup-UserStyle-CSS-Scripts/README.md

 [![Add script to Stylus](https://img.shields.io/badge/Add_to_Stylus-youtube.user.css-238b8b.svg)][RawYoutube]<br>

-Improves the visibility and style of elements throughout YouTube:
+This script improves the visibility and style of elements throughout YouTube.
+Click any of the images to view them full size.
-- Many features are customizable through the Stylish Configuration (Gear) menu
-- Supports both Light Mode and Dark Mode
 - Reduces needless whitespace, allowing up to 4 lines of title text within the same area
-- Colour the YouTube logo as a visual indicator that this UserStyle script is enabled (optional)
+- Colours the YouTube logo as a visual indicator that this UserStyle script is enabled (optional)
-- Hide Playlists from search results and recommendations
+- Hides Playlists from search results and recommendations

 [![YtHomeSmall]][YtHome]<br>

 - Improves visibility of "Show more" and "Read more" buttons
 - Shows more of the video description by default (optional)
 - The sentiment bar (showing likes vs dislikes) is made more eye-catching
-- Bottom gradient over video isn't as obtrusive when the progress bar appears
+- Bottom gradient over video isn't so obtrusive when the progress bar appears
 - Removes the "More videos" popup over paused videos
 - Captions don't move (and further obscure the video) when the progress bar appears
 - Hide overlays on video preview thumbnails